by Matt Potter

 You are invited to attend the inaugural Ephemera Higgins Convention, to be held at the Amarillo Convention Center in Amarillo, Texas, from Friday May 17th to Sunday May 19th, 2019.

 You will be with like-minded friends at the convention, as only people named ‘Ephemera Higgins’ are invited.
 In fact, you will be with the very best of select company!

-Planned events include a Getting-To-Know-Ephemera session; a Saturday evening picnic; a history lesson on G.H.
+Planned events include a Getting-To-Know-Ephemera session; a Saturday evening picnic; a history lecture on G.H.
 Higgins, a stockholder in the Santa Fe Railroad whose name was given to the town of Higgins and from whom many of us probably claim descent and could well take after in the looks department; a Connect-the-Dots-Family-Tree party; a quilt exhibition; a hot dog stand; and many more other exciting things, including a trip on Sunday to the town of Higgins, a short 2 hour bus ride from downtown Amarillo.